 When planning our trip to Utah’s National Parks, Shelly and I knew we wanted to do a horseback ride in the canyons.
-We stayed at Zion Mountain Ranch, and lucky for us, they offered trail rides right from the property!
+We stayed at Zion Mountain Ranch, and lucky for us, they offered Zion horseback riding trail rides right from the property!
 It was a great way to see the beautiful landscape, and I would absolutely recommend.

 View this post on Instagram

 We went on such a great trail ride yesterday right from where we’re staying at @zionmountainranch!
 Our guide was fantastic and took us to this great overlook of the canyon! 📸: @shellyborga . . . . #zionmountainranch #sponsored #zionnationalpark #zion #zioncanyon #utahunique #utahphotographer #horsebackriding #utahtravels #visitutah #utahisbeautiful #utahgram #travelblogger #roadtrip #roadtrippin #utahroadtrip

 ZMR offers several different ride options (along with several other activities), all very reasonably priced.
 We did the 2-hour ride on the “Windmill Trail” to the canyon overlook, and it was $90 each.
 They also offer a 15-minute “Little Wrangler Ride” for young children for $15/person, a one-hour option for $55/person, and a four-hour option that includes a picnic lunch for $180/person.
 You can book tours at the front desk or by calling 866-648-2555.

 How long of a trail ride should you choose?

 Personally, I think the two-hour ride was the perfect amount of time, especially for those who don’t ride often.
 I don’t think I could’ve done a four-hour ride, I was pretty sore by the end of it.

 Do you need to bring anything special to go horseback riding in Zion?